-If you do find a rare coin, look at the condition of the coin as this will also affects its value.
-The less scratches and marks it has, the more you’re likely to get for it.
+If you do find a rare coin, look at the condition of the coin as this will also affect its value.
+The fewer scratches and marks it has, the more you’re likely to get for it.

 However, mistakes on the coin could be a good thing.
 Error coins are deemed the most valuable, and are sometimes worth thousands, as mistakes are really rare.